tdauth/warcraft-iii-wishlist/README.md

 * Stack traces on crashes up to the line in the JASS map script or C++ code of the game.
 * The World Editor should allow saving the map not only as folder but binary file formats as text files JSON, XML or some similar format.
 Binary formats should only be used when checking check boxes on saving the map.
 This would massively help maintaining version control repositories and seeing diffs of files.
 This could even include MDL and MDX files.
 Every war3map.xxx file could have a corresponding text file like war3map.w3e -> war3map_w3e.json There is already the community driven project [WC3MapTranslator](https://github.com/ChiefOfGxBxL/WC3MapTranslator) but native support by the World Editor would be more convenient.
 * Test settings UI for the world editor which allows you to specify your game lobby and player name before testing the map.
-* More than 16 different tile and cliff types for terrain.
+* Allow more than 16 different tile and cliff types for terrain.
 Currently, the war3map.w3e format limits the reference to the tile and cliff type to 4 bits which means there can be only 16 different types.
+This has been changed with [Patch 2.0.3 Build 23101](https://us.forums.blizzard.com/en/warcraft3/t/patch-203-build-23101-is-now-live/37162) which increased the limit of different ground tiles to 64 but the cliff type limit is still 4 and still only 2 of them are rendered properly.
+* Allow setting water color per tile which would allow us to use more than one global water color per map.
 * Remove the limit of 5 hero abilities per hero.
 * Remove the limit of 4 abilities per item.
 * Paged command buttons: Allow adding more than 16 unit/item types/abilities etc. to list fields and more than 6 items per inventory and add page buttons to change the currently displayed buttons/item icons.